On a variant of Hilbert's 16th problem: Introduction and statement of the main results

-In this paper we study a variant of Hilbert's $16$th problem.
-Instead of looking at the number of limit cycles as a function of the degree of $X$, we look it as a function of the number of monomials.
-More precisely, given a planar polynomial vector field $X=(P,Q)$, we say that $X$ has $m$ monomials if the sum of the number of monomials of $P$ and $Q$ is equal to $m$.
+We now provide a precise statements of our main results.
+Given a planar polynomial vector field $X=(P,Q)$, we say that $X$ has $m$ monomials if the sum of the number of monomials of $P$ and $Q$ is equal to $m$.
 Let $\mathcal{M}_m$ be the family of planar polynomial vector fields with $m$ monomials, independently of its degree.
-We define the \emph{Hilbert monomial number} as
+We define the \emph{Hilbert monomial number} $\mathcal{H}^M(m)\in\mathbb{Z}_{\geqslant0}\cup\{\infty\}$ as